-To order copies of this Arthritis and Agriculture: A Guide to Understanding and Living with Arthritis brochure, write to the Arthritis Foundation, Indiana Chapter, 615 N. Alabama Street, Suite 430, Indianapolis, IN 46204, call 800-783-2342, or visit www.arthritis-ag.org.
+To order copies of this Arthritis and Agriculture: A Guide to Understanding and Living with Arthritis booklet, contact the National AgrAbility Project, 225 South University Street, West Lafayette, IN 47907, call 800-825-4264, email agrability@agrability.org, or visit www.agrability.org/arthritis.

-Other agriculture-related resources from the Arthritis Foundation include: Plain Facts about Arthritis, a version of this booklet for Old Order/Amish communities; Gaining Ground on Arthritis, a 15-minute DVD on arthritis in agriculture; and ¿Podrá ser la Artritis lo que me causa Dolor?
-(Could Arthritis be what is Causing My Pain?), a Spanishlanguage fotonovela for Latino audiences.
+Other agriculture-related resources that might be of interest include: Plain Facts about Arthritis, a version of this booklet for Old Order/Amish communities; Gaining Ground on Arthritis, a 15-minute DVD on arthritis in agriculture; ¿Podrá ser la Artritis lo que me causa Dolor?
+(Could Arthritis be what is Causing My Pain?), a Spanish-language fotonovela for Latino audiences; and Arthritis and Gardening: A Guide for Home Gardeners and Small-Scale Producers.